ornl-ssd/cpp-make-intro/_episodes/03-variables.md

 However, for some rules, we may want to treat the first dependency differently.
-For example, our rules for `.dat` use their first (and only) dependency specifically as the input file to `wordcount.py`.
-If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount.py` as it expects only one input file to be named when it is invoked.
+For example, our rules for `.dat` use their first (and only) dependency specifically as the input file to `wordcount`.
+If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount` as it expects only one input file to be named when it is invoked.

 Make provides an automatic variable for this, `$<` which means 'the